Our Vin & Yin class is a beautiful blend of classic Vinyasa flow and Yin* restorative postures.

 Studio Facility: We have restrooms, separate women’s and men’s changing room areas with showers, hair dryers, and cubbies for your belongings.
 We do not have lockers.
 There is plenty of parking in our large parking lot.

-The Class Itself: Classes are 60 minutes or 90 minutes long in a heated room.
+The Class Itself: Classes are 60 minutes.
 Our certified instructor directs you through each of the postures for the duration of the class.
 If you ever need a break, just sit down on your mat, connect with your breath, and rest until you’re ready for more.

 Sweat: Sweat is the body’s natural cooling system, so let the sweat pour.
 Sweat is also the body’s way of detoxifying.
 With every drop of sweat you are detoxifying and purifying.